Faculty Tenure and Promotion Guidelines (Policy 4340)

 i.
 Once the final decision regarding tenure and/or promotion has been made, the Provost and Vice President for Academic Affairs shall remove the external letters and return the application materials to the college Dean.

 a.
-In order to ensure the timely receipt of all external reviewers’ letters, candidates for tenure and/or promotion must notify their departments that they plan to apply no later than April 1 of the year they plan to put forward their application.
+In order to ensure the timely receipt of all external reviewers’ letters, candidates for tenure and/or promotion must notify their departments in writing that they plan to apply no later than April 1 of the year they plan to put forward their application.
 All approved department, college, and University tenure and promotion guidelines in effect on April 1 shall apply to the application.
 Changes to those guidelines after April 1 shall not apply to the current application.
 An early applicant for tenure or an applicant for promotion to professor may withdraw from the process at any time prior to October 15th without penalty.

 b.
 Candidates and department chairs will coordinate the submission of appropriate materials to facilitate the completion of the external reviews in a timely manner.